Let's explore some ideas for website content

 Let's face it.
 If you can't provide answers to questions customers have, they WILL find the answers somewhere, and it's more likely that they'll do business with the people who provided the answers.

-Not all questions are easy to answer on a web page.
-For example displaying prices is not something that everyone finds easy.
-It's a subject may vary from industry to industry, but ultimately the choice is yours.
+Displaying prices is not something that everyone finds easy or even agrees with.
+Opinions on displaying prices will vary from industry to industry, but ultimately the choice is yours.

 - Some service providers simply cannot provide a price without prior inspection or consultation.